saderi/docker-cronjob/Readme.md

 **Note:** `>/proc/1/fd/1 2>/proc/1/fd/2` is important to get logs in docker service logs. don't forget to add it to your cron job.

-On service yaml file set `command` to `cron -f`, check the `cron-service.yaml` file for example.
+In the service YAML file, set `command` to `cron -f`.
+Check the `cron-service.yaml` file for an example.

-And finally last but not least, add `cron` to your docker image. this is depend on your base image. for ubunut/debian based images you can use `apt-get install cron` to install cron. check `Dockerfile` for example.
+Finally, add `cron` to your Docker image.
+This depends on your base image.
+For Ubuntu/Debian-based images, you can use `apt-get install cron` to install cron.
+Check the `Dockerfile` for an example.

-**Note:** I used `php:8.3.14` as base image, you can change it to your desired base image.
+**Note:** I used `php:8.3.14` as the base image, but you can change it to your desired base image.